igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 The methods described in this document are transport agnostic and potentially applicable to any transport-layer protocol, especially valuable for encrypted protocols.
-In theory, these methods can be applied to both limited domains and Internet, depending on the specific protocol application.
+These methods can be applied to both limited domains and Internet, depending on the specific protocol application.

 Passive loss and delay observations have been a part of the network operations for a long time, so exposing loss and delay information to the network does not